 Difference between color labeling reagent and chromatography reagent

-In the chemical industry, color labeling reagents and chromatographic reagents are two important concepts that are often mentioned.
-Although they are similar in name, there are significant differences in their uses, preparation methods, and practical applications.
-This article will analyze the differences between the two in depth to help practitioners in the chemical industry better understand and apply these two reagents.
+In the chemical sector, color labeling reagents and chromatographic reagents are two crucial concepts that are often mentioned. while they're similar in name, there are signifiis able tot differences in their uses, preparation methods, and practical applications.
+In my experience, This article will examine the differences between the two in depth to help practitioners in the chemical sector better understand and apply these two reagents.
+Based on my observations,

 1. Color labeling reagents and chromatographic reagents definition and background